 In March 1945, he led some 500 Russian veterans of the German army into exile once again, crossing over into tiny but neutral Liechtenstein where he surrendered to the principality’s 33-man army.
 While the Soviets steadfastly petitioned the Liechtenstein government to hand over Smyslovskiy on war crimes, they did not.
 He then wandered to Argentina in 1947 and became an adviser to Peron’s army before returning to Liechtenstein in 1966.
 Smyslovskiy died there in 1988, just before the Berlin Wall came down.

-Finally in 2000, after 76 years, RVOS dissolved (after Vishnevsk’s death) as even this pool of WWII veterans had dwindled.
+Finally in 2000, after 76 years, ROVs dissolved (after Vishnevsk’s death of cancer) as even this pool of WWII veterans had dwindled.
 However, with the recent resurgence of Tsarist love in the new Russia, a Moscow-based version has taken its place.

 In a final gesture of homecoming, the remains of General Anton Ivanovich Denikin and his wife, who were buried in the Orthodox Cossack St. Vladimir’s Cemetery in New Jersey, were repatriated to Russia in 2005.